robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 Variables can be defined in the `*** Variables ***` section of a suite file or resource file and used across the suite where they were defined, or in case they are defined in a Resource File, in any file that has imported that Resource File.

+This section is evaluated before any other section in a resource or suite file, and therefore variables defined here can be used in any other section of the file.

 This section is typically used to define constants or to initialize variables that may be re-assigned during execution and more globally used.